Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Marshall and its opponents have combined for 65.5 points just two times this season.
+- Marshall and its opponents have combined for 64.5 points only two times this year.

-- Florida International and its opponents have combined to score more than 65.5 points in three of six games this season.
+- Florida International has combined with its opponents to score more than 64.5 points in three of six games this season.

-- Saturday's over/under is two points higher than the combined 63.5 PPG average of the two teams.
+- The two teams combine to score 63.5 points per game, one less than the over/under in this contest.

-- The 59 combined points per game that these two squads have allowed this season are 6.5 fewer than the 65.5 total in this contest.
+- This contest's total is 5.5 points above the 59 these two squads combine to surrender per game this season.

-- The average total in Thundering Herd games this season is 58.5, seven points fewer than Saturday's total of 65.5 .
+- The average total in Thundering Herd games this season is 58.5, six points fewer than Saturday's over/under of 64.5 .

-- In 2021, games involving the Panthers have averaged a total of 59.2 points, 6.3 fewer than this game's set over/under.
+- The 59.2 PPG average total in Panthers games this season is 5.3 points fewer than this game's over/under.

 Marshall Stats and Trends